pebreo/pebreo.github.io/endgame/DREAM-BIG.md

 I have described solutions to very difficult and fundamental questions like consciousness, intelligence, and even a plan to bring our species into a new era.

-One more thing... let me describe a framework we can all use to tackle challenges... of any size.
+One more thing... let me describe a framework we can all use to tackle challenges.

 The acronym DREAM BIG serves as a powerful framework for transforming the seeds of aspiration into tangible realities.
 Each letter represents a distinct step on the journey from conception to culmination, guiding us towards achieving the seemingly impossible.